antirek/openvox-sms-worker/README.md

 `````
 {
-    span: 1,
+    span: 1,   //span module of gsms gateway, default 1, not required
-    source: 'From Alaska server',
+    source: 'From Alaska server', //define source of message
-    targetNumber: '89135292926',
+    targetNumber: '89135292926',  // or '+79135292926', string format
-    msgText: 'Some text for sending as SMS to my dear friends!'
+    msgText: 'Some text for sending as SMS to my dear friends!'   // short or long sms text
 }

 `````